skjolber/3d-bin-container-packing/extremepoints/README.md

 # extreme-points
-Support for so-called extreme point, a way to keep track of which positions are free for stacking (in 2D or 3D).
+Module for keeping track of which positions are free for stacking.

+ * 2D and 3D implementation
+ * keeps track of placement walls